ccatobs/Sensitivity-Calculator/README.md

 Power per pixel uses t(cold) from the corresponding frequencies instead of 850 GHz.
 EoR t(cold) uses t(cold) from the corresponding frequencies instead of 405 GHz.
 EoR Accepted Modes uses spill efficiency from corresponding frequencies instead of 1071um using 861um's spill efficiency

+## Requires:
+Python 3.9.12, numpy 1.21.5, texttable 1.6.4, matplotlib 3.5.2.
+If data needs to be regenrated (such as due to updated PWV measurements), then run data/amDataGenerator.sh (with updated PWV values) with GNU bc 1.07.1 and am 12.0